spuder/puppet-gitlab/README.md

 ruby   >= 2.0 (installed automatically)

-spuder-gitlab automatically installs the following dependencies
+spuder-gitlab requires the following modules, they will be installed automatically

 puppetlabs-apt
 puppetlabs-mysql >= 2.0.0